jacksweat22/SEI-repository-Jsweat22/units/1_front_end_devlopment/w02/d1/01-css-flexbox-grid.md

 ---
 ### Setup

-- For this lesson, we'll be using [repl.it](https://repl.it) to learn about Flexbox & CSS Grid.
+- For this lesson, we will ask you to create a `student_examples/flexbox_and_grid` folder inside of todays folder.

 - Please create a new **HTML, CSS, JS** Repl in your account.